-I hope you have fun with it, and be sure to send any pics of your figures to my Facebook Page if you use it, I’d love to see them!
+I hope you have fun with this tutorial on How to paint realistic leather, and be sure to send any pics of your figures to my Facebook Page if you use it, I’d love to see them!

 And don’t forget to sign up to the mailing list below

-Made a super quick plinth for volgor (this guy below, available from Andrea miniatures HERE), it’s not a full tutorial but I thought you guys would appreciate it nonetheless.
+Here’s How to make a simple plinth for Volgor (this guy below, available from Andrea miniatures HERE), it’s not a full tutorial but I thought you guys would appreciate it nonetheless.

 Experimental.
 This is the word I would probably choose to describe this post.

 After the black tutorial did so well (thanks to everyone who read and shared it!), it became a question of what to follow it with.
 There have been many suggestions, all of which will be used at some point or another.